EconomicsObservatory/courses/README.md

 - Basic Scraping - Extracting data from Wikipedia
 	- [👟 Session_5_Scraping_basic.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/5/Session_5_Scraping_basic.ipynb) - opens in `Colab`
 	- Example Scraped Data: [g7_summits.csv](5/g7_summits.csv)
-	- Example Chart Scraped Data: [chart_g7_meeting_hosts.json](5/example_charts/chart_g7_meeting_hosts.json)
+	- Example Chart Scraped Data: [chart_g7_meeting_hosts.json](5/chart_g7_meeting_hosts.json)
 - Advanced Scraping - HTML scraping
 	- [🗻 Session_5_Scraping_advanced.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/5/Session_5_Scraping_advanced.ipynb) - opens in `Colab`
 	- Example Scraped Data: [top_words.csv](5/top_words.csv)
-	- Example Chart Scraped Data: [chart_eco_top_words.json](5/example_charts/chart_eco_top_words.json)
+	- Example Chart Scraped Data: [chart_eco_top_words.json](5/chart_eco_top_words.json)

+✅ **Checkpoint:** By the end of this session, you will have seen Python in action again – this time to scrape data from an external website like Wikipedia.
+You will also have added one last chart to your website, displaying data accessed via a scraper.
 ## 🚀 Takeaways

 #### 1. Personal webpage
-- GitHub account with a repository created to serve as your personal webpage, configured, styled and formatted
+- GitHub account with a repository created to serve as your personal webpage, configured, styled and formatted.
 #### 2. Data portfolio
 - 6 charts from a wide range of data sources – including batch downloads, an API, and a web scraper – embedded into your personal page.
 At least one higher-dimension/interactive visualisation added too.
 #### 3. A new skillset
-- The language of data *is* visualisation and by the end of this course you will have learnt how to introduce yourself in this new language.
+- The language of data _is_ visualisation.
+By the end of this course you will have learnt how to introduce yourself in this new language.

 ##### 🎮 Action points

-- Please think about what you might include in your portfolio and what data you might use.
-You can use any data you like, but we will also provide some datasets for you to use.
+- Please think about what you might include on your webpage and what data you might use.
+You can use any data you like, but we will also provide example datasets for you to use.
-- If you would like to create a specific chart, we can help you build it - but consider the range of possibilities in the [Vega-Lite Example Gallery](https://vega.github.io/vega-lite/examples/).
+- If you would like to create a specific chart, we can help you build it – but consider the range of possibilities in the [Vega-Lite Example Gallery](https://vega.github.io/vega-lite/examples/).

-### Resources
+🗂️ ### Resources

 - [Heroes and heroines](https://www.playfairprize.com/william-playfair)
 Biographies of some key figures in data, past and present.